-All solicitations and fundraising literature should contain a request for the aforementioned information.
+All solicitations and fundraising literature should contain a request for the information you are required to disclose.

 Disclosing Intermediaries

 An intermediary is a person or entity that solicits or delivers contributions to your TIE.
 You must disclose intermediaries using C-SMART and identify the intermediary for each applicable contribution.
 Disclosure must include the intermediary's name, residential address, occupation, employer, and business address.